kilork/ordered-parallel-iterator/README.md

 # ordered-parallel-iterator

-This crate provides an iterator over task result which performs tasks in parallel returning completed tasks in order of source range iterator.
-It can be useful if you need to process some data in parallel but need to have results in order of appeareance (FIFO).
+This crate provides an iterator over task results which performs tasks in parallel returning completed tasks in order of source range iterator.
+It can be useful if you need to process some data in parallel but need to have results in the order of appeareance (FIFO).

 ## Legal